flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetEffectivePolicies
-### Gets a list of the policies that have an effect on the authorization behavior of the specified device when it connects to the AWS IoT device gateway.
+> Gets a list of the policies that have an effect on the authorization behavior of the specified device when it connects to the AWS IoT device gateway.<br/>

 #### Input Parameters
 * `Action` - _required_